 Visitors

-University alumni, retirees, consortial partners, and other approved visitors may access all library locations with a valid CUID.
-Visitors without a CUID must present a valid government-issued ID and check in for each visit at the Library Information Office.
+University alumni, retirees, consortial partners, and other approved visitors may access most library locations with a valid Community CUID (Columbia University IDentification) Card.
+Approved Visitors without a Community CUID may present a physical, government-issued photo ID and check in for each visit at the Library Information Office.

-• Spouses and domestic partners of Columbia University students (one time $20 fee)
+Spouses and domestic partners of Columbia University students ($20)

-• Already-approved consortial partners: MaRLI, Borrow Direct Plus, 2CUL
+Consortial partners: MaRLI, Borrow Direct Plus, 2CUL (free)

 Approved visitors to the Libraries generally fall into these categories: